AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/resources/index.md

 You can migrate your Objective-C-based version of the SDK to the Swift-based version of the SDK.

-To learn know how to migrate your Mobile SDK implementation to Swift, please read the guide on [migrating to Swift](../migrate-to-swift.md).
+To learn how to migrate your Mobile SDK implementation to Swift, please read the guide on [migrating to Swift](../migrate-to-swift.md).

+## Managing Gradle dependencies

+To learn how to manage Gradle dependencies of Mobile SDKs, please read the guide on [managing Gradle dependencies](../manage-gradle-dependencies.md).

+## Managing SPM dependencies

+To learn how to manage SPM dependencies of Mobile SDKs, please read the guide on [managing SPM dependencies](../manage-spm-dependencies.md).

 ## Privacy and GDPR